NabilNYMansour/ThreeJS-RayMarcher/README.md

 # ThreeJS RayMarcher
 ![screenshot](https://github.com/NabilNYMansour/ThreeJS-RayMarcher/assets/56453977/38030984-ddf0-4fac-ae80-508aeb0749e3)
 A raymarching renderer made with [three.js](https://threejs.org/) and React that uses [codemirror](https://uiwjs.github.io/react-codemirror/) to allow you to change the SDF and color of the scene.
+Cone marching is also used for optimization.

 ## View Online
 You can check out this web app by going to https://nabilmansour.com/ThreeJSRayMarcher/